kmehltretter82/frama-c-linux/ivette/src/dome/doc/guides/application.md

   `Dome.useEvent()` hooks can be used to make your components being notified by events.

-- **Window Settings** are stored in the user's home directory but remain generally unnoticed by most users, although they are responsible for a good user experience.
-They typically include the window's position and dimension, resizable items position, fold/unfold states, presentation options, etc. Most **Dome** components with presentation options can be assigned a `settings` key to make their state persistent.
+- **Window Settings** are stored a local file at the root of user's project, and remains generally unnoticed by most users.
+They typically include the window's position and dimension, resizable items position, fold/unfold states, presentation options, etc. Most
+  **Dome** components with presentation options can be assigned a `settings` key to make their state persistent.
 Contrary to Global Settings, however, they are not shared across several windows.
 You may also access these data by using `Settings.setWindowSetting()` and `Settings.getWindowSetting()`, or the **React** hook `Settings.useWindowSetting()`.
 See also helpers `Dome.useXxxSettings()`.
+  It is possible, from the application main menu, to reset all the window settings to their default values.

+- **Local Storage** are stored in the same file than window settings, although they are not automatically reset to their initial values.
+  This is very convenient to store persistent user data on a per-project basis.
+  See `Settings.xxxLocalStorage()` functions for more details.

 - **Global Settings** are stored in the user's home directory and automatically saved and load with your application; they are typically modified _via_ the